Kintyre/ksconf/docs/source/devel.rst

 Tools
 -----

-If you are a developer then we strongly suggest installing into a virtual environment to prevent overwriting the production version of ksconf and for the installation of the developer tools.
+If you are a developer, then we strongly suggest installing into a virtual environment to prevent overwriting the production version of ksconf and for the installation of the developer tools.
 (The virtualenv name ``ksconfdev-pyve`` is used below, but this can be whatever suites, just make sure not to commit it.)